RaymondLoranger/io_ansi_table/README.md

 ```
 ## ![print_table_people](images/print_table_people.png)

 N.B.
-If you are on Windows, run command `chcp 65001` to use the UTF-8 code page.
+If you are on Windows, run command `chcp 65001` for the UTF-8 code page.

 ## Customization

-You can create new table styles or modify any of the 16 predefined ones
+You can create new table styles or modify any of the 24 predefined ones
 by changing the dependency's `config/config.exs` file.
-You would then need to run `mix deps.compile io_ansi_table [--force]` to make the changes effective.
+You would then need to
+run `mix deps.compile io_ansi_table [--force]` to make the changes effective.

-## Future versions
+## Current version

-Future versions may support:
+Current version now supports:

-  - multiple header keys
+  - multiple key headers
-  - alternating line attributes
+  - alternating row attributes